groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/eml-to-ppt.md

         - icon: "far fa-file-EML"
           title: " About EML File Format"
           content: |
             EML file format represents email messages saved using Outlook and other relevant applications.
 Almost all emailing clients support this file format for its compliance with RFC-822 Internet Message Format Standard.
-Microsoft Outlook is the default software for opening EML message types.
+Microsoft Outlook is default software for opening EML message types.
 EML files can be used for saving to disc as well as sending out to recipients using communication protocols.

           link: "https://docs.fileformat.com/email/eml/"

     format:
         # format loop
-        - icon: "far fa-file-PPT"
+        - icon: "far fa-file-powerpoint"
           title: " About PPT File Format"
           content: |
             A file with PPT extension represents PowerPoint file that consists of a collection of slides for displaying as SlideShow.
 It specifies the Binary File Format used by Microsoft PowerPoint 97-2003.
 A PPT file can contain several different types of information such as text, bulleted points, images, multimedia and other embedded OLE objects.
 Microsoft came up with newer file format for PowerPoint, known as PPTX, from 2007 onwards that is based on Office OpenXML and is different from this binary file format.
-Several other application programs such as OpenOffice Impress and Apple Keynote can also create PPT files.

           link: "https://docs.fileformat.com/presentation/ppt/"